York Park: Australian rules football

-Controversy occurred at York Park when, in a game between St Kilda and Fremantle, the final siren was too quiet to be heard by any of the umpires; play was restarted in error, and in the subsequent confusion St Kilda levelled the scores.
+A major controversy occurred at York Park when, in the round 5, 2006 match between St Kilda and Fremantle, the final siren was too quiet to be heard by any of the umpires; play was restarted in error, and in the subsequent confusion St Kilda levelled the scores.
 After a protest, the AFL Commission convened and overturned the result, awarding Fremantle the victory.
 The stadium's sirens were replaced, and the old ones were put on display at the Queen Victoria Museum and Art Gallery.

 In 2007 York Park benefitted from a five-year, $16.4 million sponsorship of Hawthorn by the state government.
 Under the sponsorship agreement the stadium is the venue for five of Hawthorn's matches each year—one pre-season and four premiership games.
 Hawthorn president Jeff Kennett has expressed interest in his club playing higher profile teams, such as Collingwood, at the stadium.

 As well as being an AFL venue, York Park is the long-term base of North Launceston, and thus hosts regular Tasmanian State League matches.
 The ground also hosted occasional Tasmanian Devils Football Club home games in the Victorian Football League, from 2001 until the club's demise in 2008.